 - Season Weather Report.
 After each 3-month season, a similar report for that season.

 - Annual Weather Report.
 A brief review of each year’s weather is added to its December weather report.

 - Climate Trends.
 A monthly update of climate trends in the last 36 months.
 I compare smoothed monthly anomalies of temperatures (max, min, range, and subsoil), rainfall, cloud, and dew point.

 - Analyses.
 Topical analyses of climate trends for Manilla, Australia, and the world.

 - Indoor Climate.
 The performance of my unheated and uncooled high-mass, solar-passive house.

 Dating of Posts Before April 2014

 I began writing posts to this blog on 28 March 2014, but I am posting a lot of material that I wrote earlier.
 From April 2014 the dates on posts are authentic.
 Dates on earlier posts have been assigned according to when they were first written and when the data became available.
 I have edited these earlier posts, but I have not included statements based on hindsight.
-Nor have I added material that would not have been available at the assigned date without clearly indicating (usually by a coloured font) that this is new material.
+Nor have I added material that would not have been available at the assigned date without clearly indicating (usually by an indigo-coloured font) that this is new material.
 As an exception, graphs for months before April 2009 (like those for later months) have dashed lines showing the normal temperature for the time of year, despite the fact that these “normals” were based on averages for the decade from April 1999 to March 2009.